bobemoe/JHodgesKumaBundle/README.md

 # JHodgesKumaBundle

-Adds various features to the KunstmaanBundles
+Adds various usefull features to the [Kunstmaan Bundles CMS](https://packagist.org/packages/kunstmaan/bundles-standard-edition)
+2.x only, untested on v3.x

 ## Change the parent of a Node (Page)